 When constructing or renovating a building, it is very important to be aware of ADA requirements.
 These requirements are quite specific and ensure that physically disabled people are able to access all parts of the building.
 Keeping ADA building requirements in mind when planning the construction or remodeling will help you to get a permit faster and avoid having to redo a large portion of the work.
 Following is a quick overview of important ADA requirements regarding elevators.

 Staying abreast of all the ADA building requirements can be a challenge.
-However, there are companies that can help you review building plans and make sure that the elevators and other aspects of the building are ADA compliant.
-Burnham Nationwide specializes in providing services of this nature and can ensure that the plans for the construction or renovation of a building meet all ADA requirements.
+However, we can help you review building plans and make sure that the elevators and other aspects of the building are ADA compliant.
+We specialize in providing services of this nature and can ensure that the plans for the construction or renovation of a building meet all ADA requirements.